 Oklahoma City fire Battalion Chief, Brian Stanaland, stated that he tries to make sure all the firefighters stay hydrated on and off the job by insisting they drink plenty of water the day before reporting for duty.
 He says, “Even the day before they come on duty, we’re getting them to hydrate the day before.
 If we see any signs of heat illness, we evaluate them immediately and transport them to the hospital if necessary.”

 Most Oklahoma workers’ compensation claims are denied at least once before the claim is settled.
-It may help to hire an Oklahoma Workers’ Compensation Attorney with J. Colbert Injury Lawyers to fight your case and stand up for your rights.
+It may help to hire an Oklahoma City workers’ compensation attorney with J. Colbert Injury Lawyers to fight your case and stand up for your rights.